Ganyu-Studios/seyfert-html-transcripts/docs/api-reference/generatefrommessages.md

 ### `options: GenerateFromMessagesOptions`

-An object with the discord-html-transcripts configuration options.
+An object with the seyfert-html-transcripts configuration options.

 <details>